survivejs/maintenance-book/manuscript/documentation/06-linting.md

 npm run lint:prose
 ```

-## Formatting Markdown with Prettier
+## Formatting Markdown With Prettier

 We’re discussed Prettier in great detail in the _Code Formatting_ chapter but it can do more.
 It can format your Markdown files, and not only text but also code example for languages it supports: JavaScript, TypeScript, CSS, Less, SCSS, JSON, GraphQL, and Markdown.